sybrew/the-seo-framework/readme.txt

 **For everyone:**
 	* **Added:**
 		* Documentation links have been added to the plugin details overview row.
+	* **Improved:**
+		* Auto-generated descriptions no longer consider elements of these types for generation:
+			* `address, bdo, br, button, canvas, code, fieldset, form, h1, h2, h3, h4, h5, h6, header, hr, input, label, link, meta, nav, noscript, option, pre, samp, script, select, style, svg, table, textarea, var, video`
+	* **Changed:**
+		* The "About" link on the plugin activation page now leads to our "about us" page.
 	* **Fixed:**
 		* Author archives no longer use protective title prefixes (like "Private: ", or "Protected: ") from a post with the same ID as the author.
 		* The primary term selector in the Classic Editor now correctly checks the selected primary term button when interacting via a keyboard.
 			* This bug only affected the interface; internally, the primary term was correctly selected.
+		* Read this aloud: "Less than BR greater than generated: automatically generated"; Yes, that's stupid, and it will no longer be ennunciated by screen readers.
+			* Essentially, we've cleanly stripped `<br>` and other meta tags from the SEO bar items' ARIA-labels.
+		* Auto-generated descriptions now correctly add spaces between HTML block elements.

+**For translators:**
 	* **Changed:**
-		* The "About" link on the plugin activation page now leads to our "about us" page.
+		* We've changed various instances of "tags", which should've been "meta tags".
+		* "Two parts" should've been "three parts"; we've made it "multiple parts" to future-proof it.

 **For developers:**
 	* **File changes:**